 My broad, long-term goal is to develop countermeasures to prevent muscle loss associated with aging and other disorders (e.g. cachexia).
 One of my more intriguing research findings is that resistance training induces an increase in fast-twitch fibers in the young, but older individuals display a further increase in the percentage of slow-twitch fibers.
 We have noted that cytokine levels at rest are higher in older individuals and that these levels remain elevated following a resistance-training program.
 These data have important implications for the study of physical fitness among older populations.
 These data also suggest that the field should focus future studies on how the regulation of muscle fibers differs between younger and older adults and on how we can attenuate the basal level of stress experienced by older individuals.
 Two major questions that remain to be answered are what role does activity plays in this fiber-type transformation, and how is the mitochondria involved in the reduction of fast-twitch fibers as humans age in response to exercise?
 I would like to develop a strategy to counteract the fiber-type specific atrophy associated with aging.
-Thus, I submitted a proposal to NIH/NIA on February 17th to compare markers of mitochondrial function and turnover in slow- and fast-twitch muscle fibers in younger and older adults.
-This study will also examine the efficacy of using resveratrol as a countermeasure to oxidative stress in older adults.
+Thus, I plan to compare markers of mitochondrial function and turnover in slow- and fast-twitch muscle fibers in younger and older adults.
+This research will also examine the efficacy of using resveratrol and other anti-oxidative/inflammatory agents as a countermeasure to oxidative stress in older adults.
 This research will hopefully help change the way treatments are prescribed to combat the loss of fast-twitch muscle fibers, resulting in reduced fatigue, increased activity, and improved ability to perform activities of daily living for the aging population.

 I have significant administrative experience at the department level, and organizational related service at the school and university level.
 In my role as the Department’s Director of the Exercise Science programs for the past nine years, I am responsible for program planning, designing student assessments, procedural issues, coordinating curricular changes with the department’s faculty, as well as student recruitment and retention.
 Part of my responsibilities includes assigning classes for Exercise Science faculty and graduate teaching assistants.
 The number, diversity and quality of students in our programs are at an all-time high.
 We have approximately 200 undergraduate Exercise Science majors and 20 graduate students.
 The majority of undergraduate Exercise Science students are interested in the health care field and the graduate students are pursuing careers in academia or are currently in healthcare positions.
 As Director of the Applied Physiology Laboratory, I implement and monitor our standards of performance to ensure quality research.
 I have developed a safe laboratory environment in compliance with good practice and with federal and university regulations.
 I also coordinate research with our lab and other institutions, including the University of Kansas Medical Center and the University of Missouri, Kansas City School of Medicine.
 I have served as a member of the Human Subjects Review Board at the University of Kansas for the past nine years.
 In this capacity, I am acutely aware of ethical issues that are associated with human research, including HIPPA issues, respect for human dignity, privacy, and autonomy and special precautions that need to be taken with vulnerable populations.
 I have served on the Center for Undergraduate Research Faculty Advisory Board, which has the goal of providing more research opportunities to undergraduate students.
 Furthermore, I was appointed by the Dean to serve on the Advisory Board of the Assessment and Achievement Institute, one of only twelve research centers at the University of Kansas.
 I have served on search committees as chair or member many times over the past several years for both my department and other departments within the University.
 Furthermore, I have served as a Faculty Mentor for an untenured faculty member in our department.
 At the professional level I am active in the American College of Sports Medicine (ACSM), and am currently applying for Fellow status.
 I have served as President and as the Kansas State Representative for the Central States Chapter of ACSM and I am a member of the American Physiological Society and the National Strength and Conditioning Association, serving as an active contributor to their meetings.